Patient information: C-section (cesarean delivery) (Beyond the Basics)

 Skin incision — There are two basic types of incision: horizontal (transverse or "bikini line") and vertical (midline).
 Most women have a transverse skin incision, which is made 1 to 2 inches above the pubic hair line.
 The advantages of this type of incision include less postoperative pain, more rapid healing, and a lower chance that the wound will separate during healing.

 Less commonly, the woman will have a vertical ("up and down") skin incision in the midline of the abdomen.
-The advantages of this type of incision include rapid access to the uterus (eg, if the baby is in distress or if the woman is bleeding excessively).
+The advantages of this type of incision include a slightly more rapid access to the uterus (eg, if the baby is in distress or if the woman is bleeding excessively).

 Uterine incision — The uterine incision can also be either transverse or vertical.
 The type of incision depends upon several factors, including the position and size of the fetus, the location of the placenta, and the presence of fibroids.
 The main consideration is that the incision must be large enough to allow delivery of the fetus without causing trauma.